vickz84259/lol-highlights-enhancer/README.md

 The resultant executable will be contained in `dist/LHE`

 ## Notes
+If you encounter any issues of the client being unresponsive or generally not working as intended.
+Do consider running the application from source as indicated in the section above.

-The reason there are two buttons related to Gfycat is because for some reason, when I upload to gfycat, some times the link to the video takes like 5 minutes before the video popups.
+The reason there are two buttons related to Gfycat is because for some reason, when you upload to gfycat, some times the link to the video takes like 5 minutes before the video popups.
 It throws up 404 errors during that period.
 Like in this pic
 ![Desktop Screenshot](https://i.imgur.com/nzUhAlE.png)
-So the other link acts as a "Your video has been uploaded but gfycat aren't playing nice" button and shows you an alternative link to your gfycat upload.
+So the other link acts as a _"Your video has been uploaded but gfycat aren't playing nice"_ button and shows you an alternative link to your gfycat upload.
 I am yet to understand how the alternate links work fine but the main link takes that long to show up.

 ## Screenshots